biodigitalmatter/fdm_3dp_setup/rapid_program_setup/README.md

 #### Troubleshooting

-If you get errors for more than one main procedure, rename the other main.

-Slow?
+* Slow?
 Open Options, go to Simulation Clock and check "As fast as possible".

 ### Footnotes